inecsoft/economy/README.md

 ### __Pure Democracy__

 * Indeterminacy/Instability leads to chaos and dictatorship.
-* Democracyis Inherently abusive and tyrannical, without protections.
+* Democracy is Inherently abusive and tyrannical, without protections.

 ### __The two parts of a democratic constitution.__
    1. The limits on what we can decide on collectively.